angelesmacrino/CatQuizz/README.md

 A cat-themed trivia game.
 Made with the Open Trivia DB API https://opentdb.com/.

-Illustration made with Adobe Illustrator.

-UI design made with Adobe XD.

 Developed in Vue 3.

-In development
+Mr Cat illustration made with Adobe Illustrator.
+UI design with Adobe XD.